 There is a lot of talk in the Scrum community about the Dev Team, as distinct from the full Scrum Team.
 (The Dev Team only includes the Implementers, is the idea.)

 I find this way of talking, this use of words, generally unhelpful.
-Confusing, especially to beginners.
+It is confusing, especially to beginners.
 And confusing later.
-(We often have to ask: “Did you want me to call the full team or just the dev team?
+(We often have to ask: “Did you want me to call the full team or just the Dev team?
 And why?”).
 And just not very helpful.

-Yes, the implementers do things ‘together’ some and talk just amongst themselves.
+Yes, the implementers do things ‘together’ some and talk just amongst themselves some.
 And I think we can say it that way.
 If I want to say it quickly, I call them “the Doers”.
 Just two syllables in ‘doers.’

 The Dev Team idea perpetuates the notion, to some degree, that there is still a concept of a ‘technical success’ distinct from a business success.
-And that is not good.
+That is not good.

 There are only business successes.
 I hope we have recognized that.
 We deliver business value or we do not.
-Or more or less business value.
-But “well, we did what we said we would do, and it is real neat technically” are both fairly useless notions, especially when there is no business success.
+Or we deliver more or less business value.
+But “we did what we said we would do” and “it is real neat technically” are both fairly useless notions, especially when there is no business success.

 Now, what I am talking about above is how we learn and how we teach and talk.
 But in the end, the words are not that important.

 The real question is always: what did we do?
 What did we accomplish?
 What shall we do?
-The words can help or hurt a bit, but if you are acting the better way (despite always having some problems with words), then things are pretty good.
+The words can help or hurt a bit, but if you are acting in a better way (despite always having some problems with words), then things are pretty good.